 The money services desk at Kroger usually has shorter hours than the store, but hours vary by location.
 We contacted several Kroger stores to learn the hours that money orders are typically available.
 While it’s best to contact your local store for exact hours, the stores we called sell money hours between 8 a.m. and 9 p.m.

 Want to avoid the money order purchase fee?
 We have the details of where to get free money orders.

 Some, but not all Kroger stores will cash money orders for a fee of $3.
 The maximum amount is $2,000 at most locations.
 Kroger cannot cash postal money orders.

-What Other Money Services Does Kroger Offer?
+Other Money Services at Kroger

 Kroger offers a variety of other money services, including: